Yellow 6614 metres, CR73.6/132

 www.stateminescc.co.za

-State Mines is a hidden gem among Gauteng golf courses, an attractive, tranquil experience on the East Rand that in days gone by was a favourite of Bobby Locke, who grew up in the area.
+State Mines is a hidden gem among Gauteng golf courses, an attractive, tranquil experience on the East Rand that in days gone by was a firm favourite of Bobby Locke, who grew up in the area (Brakpan) and was a club member during the 1930s.

 Tall blue gum trees are a feature of the property, and add character to the design of the holes.
 It’s a well-balanced layout with a mix of different holes, having been redesigned by Gauteng course architect Rob O’Friel in the early 1990s.